 - b) APPROVALS: No GE animals are approved for use or import into the EU.
-See current EU Agricultural Biotechnology Annual Report which can be found at the FAS GAIN Report Data Base. - c) INNOVATIVE BIOTECHNOLOGIES: Currently, there is no Austrian regulation on "New Breeding Techniques" for use in animals. - d) LABELING AND TRACEABILITY: There are no regulations on GE animals or animal clones.
-Government officials express the need for labeling and traceability of animal clones. - e) INTELLECTUAL PROPERTY RIGHTS (IPR): Regulations for intellectual property are laid down in the Austrian Patent Act, the Copyright Act, the Industrial Design Act and the Trademark Protection Act.
-Austria is against patents on animals, and so has no protections in place.
+See current EU Agricultural Biotechnology Annual Report which can be found in the FAS GAIN Report Data Base. - c) INNOVATIVE BIOTECHNOLOGIES: Currently, there is no Austrian regulation on "New Breeding Techniques" for use in animals. - d) LABELING AND TRACEABILITY: There are no regulations on GE animals or animal clones.
+Government officials express the need for labeling and traceability of animal clones. - e) ADDITIONAL REGULATORY REQUIREMENTS: n/a - f) INTELLECTUAL PROPERTY RIGHTS (IPR): Regulations for intellectual property are laid down in the Austrian Patent Act, the Copyright Act, the Industrial Design Act and the Trademark Protection Act.
+Austria is against patents on animals, and so has no protections in place. - g) INTERNATIONAL TREATIES AND FORUMS: Austria is a member of several international organizations dealing with animals and food deriving from animals.
+The most important organizations are the World Organization for Animal Health (OIE), the Food and Agriculture Organization of the United Nations (FAO), and Codex Alimentarius.
+Austria always takes an anti-biotech position in these organizations.

-- f) INTERNATIONAL TREATIES AND FORUMS: Austria is a member of several international organizations dealing with animals and food deriving from animals like most importantly the World Organization for Animal Health (OIE), the Food and Agriculture Organization of the United Nations (FAO), and Codex Alimentarius.
-Austria always takes an anti-biotech position in these organizations. - g) RELATED ISSUES: n/a
+h) RELATED ISSUES: n/a